Recently, air fresheners have been in the news because of findings that they

 air test we did in our basement before we implemented the

-Neoair Plus Total Shield air purifier
+Neoair air purifier units

 mentioned above.
 Notice the large, white, fuzzy area to the right of